Are you looking for ways to recover WooCommerce abandoned cart sales?

 This is where using Google Analytics comes in.

 With Google Analytics, you can enable enhanced eCommerce tracking, which gives you access to customers’ shopping and checkout behavior.
 It even assigns a unique identifier to each customer.

 However, the IDs assigned by Google Analytics won’t accurately give you information about each user.

 The plugin makes it easy to set up enhanced eCommerce tracking with no coding needed.

 It gives you an easy to read breakdown of your store’s performance, top selling products, and more.

 For more details, see our step by step guide on how to enable customer tracking in WooCommerce.

 We hope this article helped you learn new ways to recover WooCommerce abandoned cart sales.
-You may also want to see our list of the best WooCommerce plugins for your online store.
+You may also want to see our guide on how to create a free business email address and our picks of the best WooCommerce plugins for your store.